dkbdigitized/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is for Data Science assignment
+This is for Data Science course assignments